Kataragama Temple: Murukan and Kataragama deviyo cults

-Murukan cult
+Murukan

 Murukan is known from Sangam Tamil literature.
 The earliest reference to Murukan was as a god who was propitiated to help in good hunting.
 He was the primary god of hunter-gatherer people from the mountainous region of southern Tamil Nadu very much like the Veddas of Sri Lanka.
 With the advancement of settled agriculture, Murukan became identified with the tribal chieftains as a god of war, becoming popular among all segments of the society.
-He was worshiped symbolically as lance and trees such as the Kadamba Neolamarckia cadamba) were considered to be sacred to him.
+He was worshiped symbolically as lance and trees such as the Kadamba (Neolamarckia cadamba) were considered to be sacred to him.
 Birds such as the peafowl or rooster were also identified with the deity.
 Velans were a special class of priests identified with his worship.

 With advent of North Indian traditions arriving with the Pallava and Kadamba dynasties, Murukan was infused with the aspects of Kartikeya or Skanda, a god of war from North India.
 All legends that were attributed to Kartikeya were also attributed to Murukan.
 The syncretic deity has six major temples in Tamil Nadu and countless many other smaller temples.
 Legends developed that bound the worship of syncretic Skanda-Murukan to Tamil Nadu as a god of the Tamils.
 It included his marriage of Valli from Toṇṭaināṭu.